 5 mg vial

-Each mL contain: leuprolide acetate 5 mg.
-Nonmedicinal ingredients: benzyl alcohol, sodium chloride, and sterile water for injection USP.
+Each mL contains 5 mg of leuprolide acetate.
+Nonmedicinal ingredients: acetic acid, benzyl alcohol, sodium chloride, sodium hydroxide, and sterile water for injection USP.

 How should I use this medication?